ronalchn/ajax_pagination/README.md

 [Wiki](https://github.com/ronalchn/ajax_pagination/wiki) | [RDoc](http://rdoc.info/gems/ajax_pagination/frames) | [Changelog](https://github.com/ronalchn/ajax_pagination/blob/master/CHANGELOG.md)

 Handles AJAX pagination for you, by hooking up the links you want to load content with javascript in designated page containers.
-Each webpage can have multiple page containers, each with a different set of pagination links.
-The page containers can be nested.
+Use this to ajaxify your site navigation.
 Degrades gracefully when javascript is disabled.

-Basically, there is a helper function to use to create a section in your webpage, where content can be changed.
-Links can reference the section, and thus load new content into it.
+Each webpage can have multiple ajax_section containers, whether they are side by side, or even nested.
+Links can reference an ajax_section to load new content into the section using AJAX.
+Watch as the URL in the browser address bar updates, with fully working back/forward buttons.

 For more, see [Introduction and Background](https://github.com/ronalchn/ajax_pagination/wiki/Introduction-and-Background).